Johann Ignaz von Felbiger: Life

-In 1774 Felbiger was invited by the Holy Roman Empress Maria Theresa to initiate reform of the school system.
-He therefore moved to Vienna, where he was appointed General Commissioner of Education for the Austrian and Bohemian lands of the empire.
-This school reforms aimed to create a sense of national unity amongst the population of the empire and set higher education standards.
+In 1774, Felbiger was invited by the Holy Roman Empress Maria Theresa to initiate reform of the school system.
+He moved to Vienna, where he was appointed General Commissioner of Education for the Austrian and Bohemian lands of the empire.
+This school reforms aimed to create a sense of national unity among the population of the empire and set higher education standards.
 The same year he published general school-ordinance, and in 1775 his most important pedagogical production: Methodenbuch für Lehrer der deutschen Schulen.
+In 1777 the Czech translation titled Kniha methodní pro učitelé českých škol was published.
 His school-reform was copied by Bavaria and other German lands and was not without influence on Russia.
 Opposition developed when Felbiger proposed to extend his school reforms to the military academies.
 Maria Theresa and her minister Franz Sales Greiner protected Felbiger from the opposition at court, but his plan for reform of the military academies was dropped.
 After Maria Theresa´s death, Felbiger´s strictly religious principles education aroused the opposition of her successor Joseph II, who removed him from his position, and re-assigned him to look after educational interests in Hungary (1782).
-In 1776 Felbiger with members of the Illyrian Court Deputation wrote the procedures for elementary schools for Orthodox children in Banat, which were published in German and Serbian.
+In 1776, Felbiger with members of the Illyrian Court Deputation wrote the procedures for elementary schools for Orthodox children in Banat, which were published in German and Serbian.

 The chief peculiarity of Felbiger's too mechanical method was the use of tables containing the initials of the words which expressed the lesson to be imparted.
 Other features were the substitution of class-instruction for individual instruction and the practice of questioning the pupils.
 He aimed at raising the social standing, financial condition, and professional qualification of the teaching body, at giving a friendly character to the mutual relations between teacher and pupil.
 For a list of his 78 publications, which are mainly of a pedagogical character, see Panholzer's Methodenbuch (46-66).

-He died on May 17, 1788, at Presburg in Hungary (now Bratislava, Slovakia).
+He died on 17 May 1788, aged 64, at Presburg in Hungary (now Bratislava, Slovakia).